-Only a small fraction of all offered items at all the different online platforms get sold.
-I guess I tell you nothing new.
-But you might be surprised to read that this share of sold items is often only 5%-10% (at the first listing).
-From time to time, I do some research on auction platforms.
+Only a tiny fraction of all offered items at all the different online platforms get sold.
+I guess I have told you nothing new.
+But you might be surprised to read that this share of sold items is often only 5%-10%.
+Occasionally, I do some research on auction platforms.

 90%-95% of collectible passports will not sell, and this has several different reasons.

 - Condition (poor/incomplete item).
 Acceptable only if a scarce document fills a gap in your collection!

-Price versus Value Pricing*
+Price versus Value Pricing* Reflections passport collectors market

 Cambridge Dictionary definition